planetapex/crustful-server/readme.md

 ### Database

-If you want to access your database on the storage drive on windows it will be located in the global folder.
+If you want to access your database `db.json` on the storage drive  it will be located in the global folder.

 You can find the global folder by: